 Sergeant Cunningham started her law enforcement career with the Rockingham County Sheriff’s Department as a Dispatcher.
 While there she was promoted to Dispatch Supervisor, and subsequently became a Deputy Sheriff.
 She attended and graduated from the Police Academy in November 2003.
 In 2006 she left the Sheriff’s Department to join the Plymouth State University Police Department, and remained there until we hired her in late 2007.
 Sergeant Cunningham serves as a Field Training Officer (FTO) and is also the department prosecutor.

-Ptlm.
-Grier joined us in January of 2012.
-After graduating from the New Hampshire Police Academy he has attained certification as the department firearms instructor as well as assuming the duties as evidence technician.
+Detective Grier joined us in January of 2012.
+After graduating from the New Hampshire Police Academy he attained certification as the department firearms instructor as well as assuming the duties as evidence technician.
+In 2014 he was promoted to Detective.
 Prior to becoming a law enforcement officer, he worked for the Department of Defense on contracts abroad.
 Officer Grier is also a United States Army veteran.
 He lives with his wife and two children in a neighboring town.

-Ptlm.
-Heney was hired in November 2012 and is currently in our Field Training Program.
-He is slated to attend the 161st police academy in June 2013.
+Officer Heney was hired in November 2012 and is currently in our Field Training Program.
+He graduated from the 161st police academy in 2013.
 Heney is a graduate from New Hampshire Technical Institute with an associates in science majoring in Criminal Justice.
 While at NHTI, Heney interned at the Gilford Police Department for one year.

-After growing up in the Town of New Hampton, Part-Time Patrolman Ryan Salmon graduated from the 263rd part-time Academy in the spring of 2013.
-Patrolman Salmon is also a member of the New Hampton Fire Department where he is a certified Level Two Firefighter and a certified First Responder B.
+After growing up in the Town of New Hampton, Part-Time Officer Ryan Salmon graduated from the 263rd part-time Academy in the spring of 2013.

 Bonnie Calzada – Administrative Assistant